 4) application of a tourniquet, amputation with suturing of the stump

-017. In the tissues surrounding a purulent wound in the regeneration phase develops
+017. In the tissues surrounding a purulent wound in the regeneration phase, it develops

 2) alkalosis